Wake Forest Film Festival

 The Wake Forest Film Festival will spotlight passionate creative and thought-provoking movies by some of today's most promising and accomplished local, national, and international filmmakers.

-Scheduled for Friday and Saturday, March 6-7, 2026, the WFFF will spotlight passionate, creative, and thought-provoking movies by some of today's most promising and accomplished local, national, and international filmmakers.
 Intended for both the general public and film professionals, the WFFF is an opportunity for filmmakers to showcase their films in a unique location to a discerning audience.

-Tickets to the 2026 WFFF go on sale Tuesday, Aug.
-26, at 10 a.m.
+Tickets to the 2026 WFFF are on sale now.

 2026 Schedule